Amla Chutney Recipe | Indian Gooseberry Chutney

 Instructions

-• Start by preparing 250 grams or roughly 6 to 8 pieces of amla.
-Cut them into small pieces after removing the seeds.
+• Take 250 gm or about 6 to 8 pieces of amla.
+Cut them into small pieces and discard the seeds.
+(Pro tip: Wash amla nicely and ensure that they are fresh).

-• Include ½ teaspoon of cumin seeds into the mix.
+• Then, add ½ tsp of cumin seeds to the ingredients.

-• Lastly, add about ½ cup of small besan or gram flour balls (boondi) into the grinder.
+• Finally, add about ½ cup of small besan or gram flour balls (boondi) to the grinder.
+(Pro tip: If you do not have boondi at home, you can add any other type of such salty fried ingredient to the chutney).

-• Add water gradually to the grinder and grind the ingredients until they form a smooth paste.
+• Now, add water to the grinder as needed and then grind it into a smooth paste.

-• Once you're satisfied with the color and consistency, transfer the paste into a bowl.
-Your delicious amla chutney is now ready to be enjoyed.
+• When you are happy with the color and consistency, pour the paste into a bowl and your amla chutney is ready to be consumed.

 Subscribe to My YouTube Channel Mitar Cooking!